armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-21-1.md

 This release note will be updated once the updated plugin is available.

 #### HTTP sessions for Gate
-Armory Spinnaker 2.19.x and higher include an upgrade to the Spring Boot dependency.
+Armory 2.19.x and higher include an upgrade to the Spring Boot dependency.
 This requires you to flush all the Gate sessions for your Spinnaker deployment.
 For more information, see [Flushing Gate Sessions](https://kb.armory.io/admin/flush-gate-sessions/).

 #### Scheduled removal of Kubernetes V1 provider
-The Kubernetes V1 provider has been removed in Spinnaker 1.21 (Armory Spinnaker 2.21).
+The Kubernetes V1 provider has been removed in Spinnaker 1.21 (Armory 2.21).
 Please see the [RFC](https://github.com/spinnaker/governance/blob/master/rfc/eol_kubernetes_v1.md) for more details.

 If you still have any jobs that use the V1 provider, you will encounter an error.
 For more information, see [Cloud providers](#cloud-providers).